prestonlab/ebids/README.md

 TODO: support for standard package installation.

 If using python for analysis, you'll also want pybids: `pip install pybids`.
+If using Matlab, try [bids-matlab](https://github.com/bids-standard/bids-matlab).

 ## Converting behavioral data